Find Trade Colleges

 $12,881 Avg Student Debt

 Online courses are available at LCC, but you will need to check with the school to see if they are available for your field of interest.
-Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 86% took at least some of their classes online.
+During the 2020-2021 year, about 86% of the undergraduates at the school took at least one online course.

 Best Trade Associate Degree Schools in the Far Western US Region